itsStRaNge/ComputerVision/README.md

 # ComputerVision Challenge
 This project is part of the course Computer Vision at the Technical University Munich.
 It is about creating a image that shows a sceen between a stereo image pair.
-Patrick von Velasco, Alexander Lechthaler, Lukas Bernhard, Thomas Hartmann contributed to this project and a german and more detailed documentation can be found at "Computer Vision Challenge Group 37.pdf".
+Patrick von Velasco, Alexander Lechthaler, Lukas Bernhard, Thomas Hartmann contributed to this project and a german and more detailed documentation can be found at [Computer Vision Challenge Group 37.pdf](https://github.com/itsStRaNge/ComputerVision/blob/master/Computer%20Vision%20Challenge%20Group%2037.pdf "Documentation").

 ## Procedure
 **Input**